Eating out in St Ives

 Let’s just stay local…

 It wouldn’t be a trip to Cornwall without fish and chips.
 Head to the Balancing Eel near Harbour Beach – they’re the best in town!
-Becks Fish and Chips in Carbis Bay is a popular locals’ choice, with both a restaurant and takeaway, and Sharky’s (in nearby Penbeagle, between St Ives and Polmanter) is another great choice.
+Becks Fish and Chips in Carbis Bay is a popular locals’ choice, with both a restaurant and take away.

-Fancy something a bit different?
-You must try Talay Thai, an authentic Thai restaurant that also offers takeaway (sip one of their cocktails while you wait…).
+We love Talay, an authentic Thai restaurant that also offers take away (sip one of their cocktails while you wait for your food to be prepared).
 For Indian, go for The Curry Garden or the Rajpoot (both in St Ives), and our local Chinese is Hong Kong Kitchen.
-We thoroughly recommend St Ives Pizza Company (again, in nearby Penbeagle).
+We thoroughly recommend St Ives Pizza Company (in nearby Penbeagle, between Polmanter and St Ives).

 If you want to stay on site, there are a number of local businesses that deliver to Polmanter – just ask us for the latest list.